BUSINESS CHALLENGES

 Historical Data Web Scraping Solution

-To address these challenges, DIGI-TEXX developed a sophisticated web scraping solution to automate the process of collecting and processing historical obituary data across a large number of digital newspaper archives and open-source sites.
-This would enhance the database, providing their users with access to millions of new records.
+To address these challenges, DIGI-TEXX developed a sophisticated web scraping solution to automate the process of collecting and processing historical obituary data across a large number of digital public newspaper archives and open-source sites.
+This would enhance the database, providing its users with access to millions of new records.

 BUSINESS OUTCOME